 - When ready to bake, preheat your oven to 450° F. Spray your cake pan with baking or cooking spray.
 Place your dough in the center and press outwards until the bottom is covered and comes at least 1 inch up the sides.

 - Slice the cheese into slabs and cover the bottom, overlapping the slices and pressing into the dough.
-Slice four of the mushrooms, remove the stems from the remaining six and slice, and place the whole lot on the cheese.
+Slice four of the mushrooms, remove the stems from the remaining six and slice, then place the whole sliced lot on the cheese.
 Sprinkle the remainder of the fresh thyme leaves over them.

-- Cover the mushrooms with crushed tomato and sprinkle some garlic powder and parmesean cheese over it.
+- Cover the mushrooms with crushed tomato and sprinkle some garlic powder and parmesan cheese over it.
 Arrange the remaining six mushroom caps stem-side down in a ring on top.
 Bake for 35 minutes.

 - Remove the pan from the oven and let cool about 10 minutes before releasing the pizza from it and serving.